 Environment scanning for new opportunities: this primarily involves business strategy expertise, such as understanding sources of competitive advantage, industry structure, regulatory environment, technological and demand changes.

-Expertise at M&A and alliances: while these are important vehicles for broadening the scope of the multi-business organization (as discussed in chapters 5 and 6 in this book), they are also useful within businesses to build them out or strengthen them.
-As such the insights from Chapter 5, 6, and 12 and 13 are all relevant for M&A and alliances conducted within an industry to strengthen an existing business.
+Expertise at M&A and alliances: while these are important vehicles for broadening the scope of the multi-business organization (as discussed in sections 5 and 6 in this document), they are also useful within businesses to build them out or strengthen them.
+As such the insights from Section 5, 6, and 12 and 13 are all relevant for M&A and alliances conducted within an industry to strengthen an existing business.

-Expertise at divestiture: Chapters 7 and 8 describe the logic of refocusing through various forms of divestiture, and these should actively be under consideration by a HQ with a pure portfolio assembly approach to corporate advantage.
+Expertise at divestiture: Sections 7 and 8 describe the logic of refocusing through various forms of divestiture, and these should actively be under consideration by a HQ with a pure portfolio assembly approach to corporate advantage.

 These strategic capabilities could either be embedded among explicitly designated roles/units, or performed informally by a team with multiple responsibilities.

 Even if there was no modification of businesses after entry into the portfolio, nonetheless a multi-business corporation, by virtue of being a corporation (and particularly if it is a publicly listed one) requires some Corporate Management Functions (CMF), such as Treasury, Risk management, Taxation, Financial Reporting, Company Secretary & Legal counsel, Government relations and Investor relations.
-Details on these CMF’s can be found in the Appendix to this chapter.
+Details on these CMF’s can be found in the Appendix to this section.
 They represent what are sometimes known as the “obligatory staffing” of HQ.
 If there are any benefits in Consolidating and Combining these functions across businesses, then there may be some (almost inadvertent) synergy effects.
 In a holding company structure, most of these CMF’s are not strictly necessary at HQ as they would most likely exist at the individual company level (and definitely so if the individual company is listed, as in Asian business groups), so one could in principle have a very lean Corporate HQ in these cases.

 HQ influence in business modification (synergy)